emiravc/Social-Engineering-Quiz-Build/README.md

 ### If you would like to see our live website please check: [Social-Engineering-Quiz](https://emiravc.github.io/Social-Engineering-Quiz/)

 Social Engineering Quiz is an app made with `React` that tests if a user can differentiate between a phishing scenery and a legitimate scenery.
 This quiz has been done as a Final Project for CPSC329 FALL 2021 Course.

+Note: Our web application is only compatible with computers.
+We currently do not support mobile devices.

 The user will be provided two types of questions:
 1. Given two images, choose which one is the phising message and which is the legitimate message